 These spaces have become increasingly important as the Latino Muslim community grows.
 To explain why Latinos are converting to Islam at faster rates than other demographic groups, the second section of my paper explored three possible points of connection between Latinos and Muslims: historical ties, political ties, and cultural ties.

 Historically, Latinos have connections to Islam because of the Moorish presence in Spain.
 Although very few Moors (or moriscos) traveled to Latin America and passed on Islam, many Latino Muslim organizations paint converting to Islam as a return to their Moorish Muslim heritage.
-Even though the impact of the Moors on Latino culture may be overstated, almost half of Latino Muslims still say that their ‘reversion’ to an ancestral religion was an essential component of their conversions.
+Even though the impact of the Moors on Latino culture may be overstated, almost half of Latino Muslims still say that their ‘reversion’ to an ancestral religion was an important component of their conversions.

 Culturally, Latinos and Muslims share several values, both good and bad.
 For example, both place value on family; additionally, both have old misogynistic structures that are improving over time.
 However, cultural ties alone are not enough to explain why Latinos are converting to Islam, nor are historical or political connections.
-These conditions all help create a Latino community that is relatively accepting of Islam, but only genuine religious interest can prompt conversion of belief.
+These conditions all help create a Latino community that is relatively accepting of Islam, but only genuine religious interest can prompt a conversion of belief.

 Latino converts to Islam highlight a handful of religious doctrines that called them to the faith.
 Most prominent among these is Islam’s strict monotheism, in contrast to Christianity’s concept of the Trinity.
 Converts tend to learn more about Islam’s religious teachings through friends.
 Important groups that connect eventual converts to resources include Latino Muslim organizations, women’s groups, and potentially prisons–although the statistics are unclear.